Full Throttle Motor Speedway

 Full Throttle Motor Speedway @ Varney (formerly Varney International Speedway) is a 1/4 mile high banked short track motor racing oval, located south of the village of Varney, in Durham, Ontario, Canada.
 The track hosts a weekly Saturday night stock car racing program that runs from May to September each year.

 History

 In 1966 brothers Joe and Tom Kennedy purchased a 35-acre property on Highway 6 south of Varney, Ontario.
 In the fall of 1969 the track was constructed with paving, lights, drainage and the first grandstand.
 The speedway opened in June 1970 and was operated by the Kennedy family until 1985.

-New ownership took over the track in 2014 and renamed the facility Full Throttle Motor Speedway.
+New ownership took over the track in 2014 and renamed the facility Full Throttle Motor Speedway.Former Racer, Gord Bennett, starting many improvements to the track which were later finished under new ownership, again in 2021.

+During this time the track started a new developmental program dubbed the Kid Stock Division.
+This new division was used as a learning program for children ages 12+, who are stepping out of the Junior Late Model Division, to try their hand at racing a full sized car.
+The division was similar to the Bone Stock class, being a street car installed with necessary safety equipment such as a roll cage, the main difference being the ages of the drivers.
+The class was discontinued in the new ownership, after the COVID-19 pandemic.

 In 2020 the track was renamed Varney International Speedway when ownership also took over the operation of Grand Bend International Speedway and received NASCAR sanctioning for both locations.

+In 2021, Paul Trepanier took over ownership of the Speedway and has recently made improvements to the facility, including removing the iconic double-decker grandstand in 2025, and stepping away from the NASCAR sanctioning.

 Speedway classes

 The tracks weekly racing program features fifteen classes of racing: